FreedomBen/rtl8188ce-linux-driver/README.md

     Ubuntu 13.04 | Kernel 3.8.x:  |  ubuntu-13.04
     Ubuntu 13.10 | Kernel 3.11.x: |  ubuntu-13.10

-    * Note, if the Ubuntu release ver and your kernel ver conflict, go with the branch corresponding to your *kernel version*
+    * Note, if the Ubuntu release ver and your kernel ver conflict, go with the branch corresponding to your *kernel version*!

-master is currently compiling on 13.10 but for the latest and greatest I recommend you use the specific branch for your OS

 3\.
 Compile: